0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 The effect of the above is that the VM needs to execute the loop's body again to clear the block hash table.

 #### RESPAN operation
-Before a `RESPAN` operation is executed by the VM, the VM copies the ID of the current block `blk` and the number of remaining operation groups in the span to the next row, and set the value of `in_span` column to $0$.
+Before a `RESPAN` operation is executed by the VM, the VM copies the ID of the current block `blk` and the number of remaining operation groups in the span to the next row, and sets the value of `in_span` column to $0$.
 The prover also sets the value of $h_1$ register for the next row to the ID of the current block's parent `prnt` as shown in the diagram below:

 ![](https://hackmd.io/_uploads/r1IID13_c.png)

 In the above diagram, `g0_op0` is the first operation of the new operation batch, and `g0'` is the first operation group of the batch with `g0_op0` operation removed.

 When the VM executes a `RESPAN` operation, it does the following:
-1. Increments block addres by $8$.
+1. Increments block address by $8$.
 2. Removes the tuple `(blk, prnt, 0)` from the block stack table.
 3. Adds the tuple `(blk+8, prnt, 0)` to the block stack table.
-4. Absorbs values in regsiters $h_0, ..., h_7$ into the hasher state of the hash co-processor (as described [here](#Sequential-hash)).
+4. Absorbs values in registers $h_0, ..., h_7$ into the hasher state of the hash co-processor (as described [here](#Sequential-hash)).
 5. Sets the `in_span` register to $1$.
-2. Adds groups of the operation batch, as spcified by op batch flags (see [here](#Operation-batch-flags)) to the op group table using `blk+8` as batch ID.
+2. Adds groups of the operation batch, as specified by op batch flags (see [here](#Operation-batch-flags)) to the op group table using `blk+8` as batch ID.

 The net result of the above is that we incremented the ID of the current block by $8$ and added the next set of operation groups to the op group table.